Home

 "The Gunships! video you have posted in the helicopter section is footage of the 6th Special Operations Squadron from Hurlburt Field playing with their toys.
 The 6th is a highly trained and dedicated team of Combat Aerial Advisors (a kind of Green Beret Team for airplanes and helicopters).
 Most of the footage was gathered during training in Columbia."

-Information from Jeff:
+7/6/07 New information from Jeff:

 "I'm sorry to inform you that the video 'Gunships' is not from the 6th SOS.
 It is from Dillon Aerospace out of Scottsdale Arizona.
 Dillon makes the gatling guns for the 160th and uses his Huey and 2 F Model MD Helicopters to test them at his land in Scottsdale.
 I have flown in that Huey and have the pics to prove it.
 I even have Dillons video that he sells with that footage on it.
 Its called 'Machine Gun Magic'.
 I worked for MD Helicopters as well which is right down the road from Dillon's.
 Please update your site with this correct info."